quintinfsmith/pagan/README.md

 It may be for you, it may not.
 You do you.

 ## Building the APK
-At the moment, no releases are available though v0.1.0 will be available in the coming day or two (as of 2023-06-02).
-If you can't wait until then, the source builds correctly with gradle.
+At the moment, no release are available through any app store though v0.1.0 should be available in the coming few days (as of 2023-06-09).
+If you can't wait until then and you don't trust the .apk, the source builds correctly with gradle.

 ## Licensing